PRODUCT DISCLOSURE STATEMENT

 - accounting and auditing requirements;

-- minimum Contribution amounts and maximum Benefit amounts;
+- minimum Contributions amounts and maximum benefit amounts;

 - Austair’s right to an indemnity out of the MBF’s assets (in certain circumstances); and

-- Austair’s broad powers to invest, borrow and generally manage the MBF.
+- Austair’s broad powers to invest, borrow and generally manage the Fund.

-Copies of the Rules are available, free of charge, on the MBF’s website www.aapmbf.com.au.
+Copies of the Rules are available on the MBF’s website (www.aapmbf.com.au).

-As a Retail Client you may have a right to ‘cool off’ in relation to acquisition of the Product within 14 days of the earlier of:
+As a Retail Client under our AFSL licence you may have a right to ‘cool off’ in relation to acquisition of the Product within 14 days of the earlier of:

-- confirmation of the Product being received or available; and
+- confirmation of the Product being received or available; or

 - the end of the fifth business day after the Product is issued.